| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 exhaustive

-patient, but with an even wider range of algorithms and
+, but with an even wider range of algorithms and

 substantially increased planning time.